Is real property tax reform a possibility in Pennsylvania?

 That includes newspapers, magazines, non-prescription drugs, personal hygiene products, dry cleaning, tickets to sporting events and concerts as well as clothing which costs more than $50.

 It would also give districts the ability to implement personal income taxes or earned income taxes.
 Those would have to be approved by a vote of the people.

 Baker called the proposal the first one that "really comes close" in budgeting.

 Baker told the audience that currently, state law has a "hold harmless" clause for school district.
 Part of that formula allows districts to raise property taxes annually up to 3 percent without a vote of the people.

-Page 2 of 3 - When asked if lawmakers might consider changing that to requiring a vote of the people, her response was she "doesn't know."
+When asked if lawmakers might consider changing that to requiring a vote of the people, her response was she "doesn't know."

 The senator also pointed to a "major cost driver" for schools as special education.

 She said in 1991, the state "turned back" special education funding to the local districts but supplemented them with a state stipend.

 She said there is now a "greater number of kids in special education" and that is putting a strain on local budgets.